Ross Stores, Inc. research snapshot

 Munger risk inversion

-The thesis can fail if the company loses merchandise quality, overexpands stores, misreads fashion demand, faces sustained tariff and wage pressure, or sees its premium multiple compress after a strong earnings cycle.
+The thesis can fail if the company loses merchandise quality, overexpands stores, misreads fashion demand, faces sustained tariff and wage pressure, sees tax refund tailwinds fade, or has its premium multiple compress after a very strong earnings cycle.

 Management

-Jim Conroy brought outside retail CEO experience and early fiscal 2026 execution has been strong.
-Capital allocation remains shareholder friendly through buybacks and dividends, but CEO tenure at Ross is still short.
+Jim Conroy brought outside retail CEO experience and early fiscal 2026 execution has been strong, with management raising the full-year outlook and repurchasing 1.5 million shares for $319 million in the first quarter.
+Capital allocation remains shareholder friendly, but CEO tenure at Ross is still short.

 Industry trend

-Off-price retail benefits from value-seeking behavior, brand overstock, and store-based discovery, but discretionary apparel remains cyclical and exposed to freight, labor, tariffs, and consumer confidence.
+Off-price retail benefits from value-seeking behavior, brand overstock, and store-based discovery, and it continues to take share in a cautious consumer environment.
+The category remains exposed to freight, labor, tariffs, consumer confidence, and growing online discount competition.

 Valuation and margin of safety

-A verified 29.90x P/E, roughly 10.93x book value, and a three-scenario base value near $242.70 leave only moderate margin of safety.
+A verified 35.06x trailing P/E, roughly 12.78x book value, and about 30.60x trailing free cash flow leave only moderate margin of safety.
 The current price assumes ROST keeps compounding earnings and maintains a premium off-price retail multiple.

 Source-backed data